Kotlin For Loops & Ranges: Iterate Like a Pro in 2025!

-To loop through array elements, use the for loop together with the in operator:
+Loop through array elements with a for loop and the in operator:

 fun main() {